 Somewhere along the way life took me on a detour and I ended up majoring in Latin American Studies and Spanish in college and grad school and moving to Puebla, Mexico, where I lived for twenty years (hence the Mexican themes of my first two novels).
 When my kids went off to school, I began to write, starting out with short stories.
 My first book-length project was a young adult novel titled The Ring of Leilani.
 This was followed by The Curse of the Jade Amulet, completed after I moved back to the U.S. Both books are available on Amazon, as is my vacation memoir, 27 Scoops of Gelato.
 Find out more about my books here.

 In addition to writing my own books, I’ve done literally hundreds of literary, academic and commercial translations to Spanish and English during the last twenty-five years.
 I also taught English and Spanish grammar, composition, conversation and phonetics at various universities in Mexico and the U.S. for over fifteen years.
 While living in Mexico, I did freelance editing work for MacMillan Heinemann ELT and Holt, Rinehart and Winston.

-These days I live in the beautiful rainy state of Washington, where I spend most days editing, translating, and reflecting on how much I love my work!
-When I’m not engaged in one of these pursuits, you can find me hiking, doing yoga, reading, cooking, gardening or reading (did I mention reading? ; ).
+These days I live in the beautiful city of Santa Fe, New Mexico, where I spend most days editing, translating, and reflecting on how much I love my work!
+When I’m not engaged in one of these pursuits, you can find me hiking, doing yoga, reading, cooking, or reading (did I mention reading? ; ).